gerbenzaagsma/gerbenzaagsma.github.io/_pages/publications.md

 ## Under review/forthcoming:
 ---
-* Forthcoming: [Facing the History Machine: Towards Histories of Digital History](https://orbilu.uni.lu/handle/10993/61381) (History of Humanities).
+* Article [Facing the History Machine: Towards Histories of Digital History](https://orbilu.uni.lu/handle/10993/61381) (History of Humanities).
+Forthcoming.
-* Under review: Chapter _Help, Betrayal and the Importance of Networks – Jews in Hiding in the Netherlands and the Case of Anne Frank_ (in edited volume to be published with new critical edition of the Anne Frank diaries, Cambridge University Press, 2024/2025).
+* Chapter _Help, Betrayal and the Importance of Networks – Jews in Hiding in the Netherlands and the Case of Anne Frank_ (in edited volume to be published with new critical edition of the Anne Frank diaries, Cambridge University Press, 2024/2025).
+Under review.